We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Latvia flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the evening will likely mean higher prices.
+Latvia flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the afternoon will likely mean higher prices.

 One of the three Baltic states – along with Lithuania and Estonia – Latvia is also bordered by Russia and Belarus.
 It’s one of the more recent EU members, joining in 2004, just 13 years after it declared independence from Russia.
 Since then more and more travellers have booked flights to Latvia, discovering an attraction-rich destination with a lively capital city, a long coastline and a cultured people.